The new presentation of the collection begins in the museum piazza and proceeds without interruptions on the ground floor.

 Theoretical studies and artistic practice for interdisciplinary knowledge.

-A workshop on the installation by Sol LeWitt, Wall Drawing #1153 Ripples, present in the museum collection.
+A workshop about the installation by Jana Sterbak, Faradayurt, present in the museum’s permanent collection.

 for all those under 30 years of age; for groups of at least 15 people and affiliated groups; accredited journalists with a valid press pass; FAI – Fondo Ambiente Italiano members; holders of Bibliocard – Biblioteche di Roma; holders of entrance tickets for the Museo Ebraico of Rome; Enel employees and a companion, on presentation of the corporate card and a valid identity document; Consiglio Nazionale degli Architetti members; for all members of families composed of two adults and at least one child (free for under-14s).